praisetompane/app_django_quickstart/README.md

 # from django_quickstart root directory
 ./create_project.sh my_project
 ```
-- this creates does the following:
+- this creates the following:
    - a Django project folder called my_project.
    - installs two scripts:
-      - create_app.sh : a shorthand to create a Django app for your project
+      - create_app.sh: a shorthand to create a Django app for your project
-      - run_project.sh : a shorthand to run your Django project
+      - run_project.sh: a shorthand to run your Django project

 ## create app:
 - move to project root folder: